AppAmbit/appambit-sdk-android/push/appambit-sdk-push-notifications/README.md

 ## Features

 * **Simple Setup**: Integrates in minutes.
+* **Enable/Disable Notifications**: Easily manage user preferences at both the business and FCM level.
 * **Automatic Field Handling**: Automatically uses standard fields from the FCM payload like `color`, `icon`, `channel_id`, and `click_action`.
 * **Smart Icon Selection**: Automatically uses your app's icon, with a safe fallback.
 * **Advanced Customization**: Provides a powerful hook to modify notifications for advanced use cases.